sohailshk/SuitSenseAI/DEPLOYMENT.md

    - Click "New" → "Web Service"
    - Connect your GitHub repo
    - Render will auto-detect it's a Python app!
-   - Set these environment variables in Render dashboard:
+   - **Optional:** Set these environment variables for full functionality:
      - `PG_USER` - Your PostgreSQL username
      - `PG_PASSWORD` - Your PostgreSQL password
      - `PG_PORT` - Your PostgreSQL port